 In California, you can make a will in one of three ways:

-Also, keep in mind that your will is not a living will.
+Also, use the correct terms: your “will” is not a “living will”.
 The term living will is used in many states to describe a legal document stating that you do not want life-sustaining treatment if you become terminally ill or permanently unconscious.